 “Highly recommended” – Midwest Book Review

-Star Crossed is a touching memoir of humor, heartbreak, and hope.
+A story of triumph to inspire anyone involved in a relationship—traditional or not—Star Crossed is a touching memoir of humor, heartbreak, and hope.

 Star Crossed by Bette Isacoff (press release)